 There can be up to 8 network interfaces.
 The order in which you specify the interfaces determines their priority; the first interface will be priority 1, the second priority 2, and so on.
 There is no default.
+Unless you specify the failover_net attribute, the interfaces must be specified in the same order according to subnet on each node in the cluster.

-To inform the servers of the failover networks, you must create a failover_net network.
-See "Network Failover Tasks with cxfs_admin" on page 280.
+To limit the networks chosen from this list or reprioritize the list, use the failover_net attribute.
+See "Network Failover Modification Tasks with cxfs_admin" on page 284.

-For more information about using the hostname, see "Hostname Resolution and Network Configuration Rules" on page 121.
+For more information about using the hostname, see "Hostname Resolution and Network Configuration Rules" on page 123.

 You can use private_net for networks using both IPv6 and IPv4.
+For IPv6, the address must be a link-local address.
 For example: